- An incident/maintenance is created

 b.
 Click the Subscriber settings tab instead if you're using an audience-specific page.

 4. Select which subscription types to allow.
+Uncheck boxes to disable the delivery type or subscription option for your page.

 a.
 To send Email/SMS notifications, make sure the necessary settings are enabled.
 SMS subscriptions are only enabled for paid plans, so you won't be able to configure them until you activate your page.